 4. Booked everything through comparison websites

 The fourth and final thing was booking everything we could through comparison websites.
 The majority of our hotel bookings, car hire and flights (except the RTW flights) were booked through various comparison sites.
-We used sites like Skyscanner, Kayak, Hotelscombined, rentalcars.com, Booking and Agoda.
-There are hundreds of others out there which allowed us to see the cheapest prices for the same rooms, best rates for plane seats and best value for the same car.
+We used sites like Skyscanner, Hotelscombined, and rentalcars.com.
+There are hundreds of others out there but these are the ones we recommend.
+These comparison sites allowed us to see the cheapest prices for the same rooms, best rates for plane seats and best value for the same car.
 These comparison websites allowed us to make the best decision, based on the price we were willing to pay.